sparkertime/scottparker.co/_posts/2024-03-05-the-end-of-rpgseeker-and-the-future.md

 > 2. Use that critical mass to solve one of the classic problems of bootstrapping a new marketplace: you won't get sellers offering their products without users, but you won't get users without sellers.
 > 3. Turn RPG Seeker into a better marketplace for buying RPGs

 I couldn't talk about this dream openly as RPG Seeker existed only through the good graces of the awesome DriveThruRPG marketing & engineering teams.
-We spoke every so often, they are lovely people, and if they had decided to shut down my access then I would have pulled the plug on RPG Seeker a long time ago.
+We spoke every so often, they are lovely people, and if they had decided to shut down my access then I would have pulled the plug on RPG Seeker much earlier.

 So if there's an upside to calling it quits on this incarnation of RPG Seeker, it's that I can finally talk openly about how much I'd love to build a better marketplace for roleplayers that directly competes with the existing players.